 Now, as for the meaning of the supplemental title, that's as far as I get everytime I combine geophysics and data engineering - enjoy.

 I attended Baylor University (Waco, TX) and earned a Bachelor of Science, which included both a major in geophysics and a mathematics minor.
-Thereafter, I earned a Master of Science in Geology with a specialization in near-surface seismic reflection data processing and inversion from Louisiana State University (Baton Rouge, LA) - in case you are interested, the title my thesis is located here.
+Thereafter, I earned a Master of Science in Geology with a specialization in near-surface seismic reflection data processing and inversion from Louisiana State University (Baton Rouge, LA) - in case you are interested, the title of my thesis is located here.
 I say title because you can't access or download the document until March, 21, 2025.
 To mitigate this potential problem, I've uploaded a link to the document below.

 After completing graduate school, I began employment at ARM Geophysics and continued working there until transitioning to a brief teaching position Rice University on behalf of Trilogy Education.
 Employment at Sourcewater, Inc followed the completion of my teaching duties and continues today.
 Also, I provide private consulting for projects purposed for imaging and/or quantitatively characterizing near-surface environments via remote geophysical sensing techniques - particularly those that apply seismic and/or electrical resistivity (ER) methods.

 Note that much of the following content here links to similar information on other sites.
 Whether you are navigating to my LinkedIn, GitHub, or StackExchange account, you'll locate easy-to-find material that binds everything together in a congruent, user-friendly manner.

 I specialize in retrieving, processing, and visualizing complex data sets.
 I do this with an efficient and data-driven workflow that is both scalable and reproducible.

 5) AWS (EC2, PostgreSQL RDS, & S3)

 7) Near-surface seismic reflection data acquisition & processing (SH/SV- & P-wave)